© 2024 WFSU Public Media

 “ I have a lot of trees down," Palmer says.
 "As far as my house, I won’t know until I get there.
 My mom can’t even get into her house.
 My brother said tornadoes hit where they live.
 They got trees everywhere and lots of damage."

 Palmer doesn’t have property insurance.
 She says that’s why it took her more than a year to get her roof fixed after it was damaged by Hurricane Idalia.
-And she says most people she knows in Perry don't have insurance either.
-She says it’s too expensive and most of her friends and neighbors live in homes handed down through their family—meaning they don't have mortgages that require polices.
-It's a complication that's likely to slow the community's recovery.
-But Palmer is confident residents will come together and get it done.
-She says despite living through three storms in about 13 months, Perry residents are resilient.
+She says most people she knows in Perry don't have insurance either.
+She says it’s too expensive and most of her friends and neighbors live in homes handed down through their family—meaning they don't have mortgages that require policies.

-“That’s what they say when you come to Taylor County, is you get the soil on your feet you won’t leave.”
+“That’s what they say when you come to Taylor County, is you get the soil on your feet, you won’t leave.”

 Follow @Regan_McCarthy